Kruho13/Walmart_sales/README.md

 ## Results and Insights

-This section will include your analysis findings:
 - **Sales Insights**: Key categories, branches with highest sales, and preferred payment methods.
 - **Profitability**: Insights into the most profitable product categories and locations.
 - **Customer Behavior**: Trends in ratings, payment preferences, and peak shopping hours.
-- 2023 trends (Tableau)
-- 50% of sales came from last two months
--

 ## Future Enhancements